tinykite/botanic-romantic/_plants/elder.md

 According to the University of Maryland Medical Center, some research suggests that elder may have antiviral, anti-influenza, anti-inflammatory, and anti-cancer properties.
 The berries also contain Vitamin C and a high concentration of antioxidant flavonoids, which “outranks blueberries, cranberries, goji berries, and blackberries in terms of total flavanol content.”

-Few studies have been done on humans on the effectiveness of elder’s flavonoids — however, there is other evidence of its effectiveness.
+Few studies have been done on humans on elder’s flavonoids — however, there is other evidence of the plant's beneficial nature.
 Specifically, “some evidence suggests chemicals in elder flower and berries may help reduce swelling in mucous membranes, including the sinuses, and help relieve nasal congestion.”
 It may also help us sweat more — and studies show it may substantially shorten the duration of the flu (in one study, by as much as three days.)

 Among its many other curious uses, it is also a traditional remedy for settling wild ravings and for wakefulness.
 This is, as herbalist Siloh Radovsky puts it, “Perhaps a reflection of its relationship to journeying and the imagination.”